 - Use a long-term eCommerce marketing strategy.
 Even if you have hundreds or thousands of dollars at your disposal, spending this money poorly won’t help your business.
 Think about ways your business can garner attention that don’t need large amounts of financial resources.
 Recipe blogging, YouTube tutorials, and downloadable eBooks are all content marketing methods that are inexpensive and scale well over time.

 - Strengthen your unique selling proposition (USP).
 Operating an online business, like selling baked goods from home, takes time to start, but once you have momentum, it can provide unprecedented convenience for you.
 The part most people give up on is attracting repeat buyers who love your goods.
 Focus on what makes your business unique; this makes it much simpler to sell home-baked goods online.
-You may find that transitioning into a subscription box business model generates more revenue with less work.
+You may find that transitioning into a baking subscription box business generates more revenue with less work.
+Check out these best baking subscription boxes for ideas on getting started with a subscription box business model.

 Which Baked Goods to Sell Online

 Wondering which kind of baked goods to sell online?
 This is an important question to ask.
 The exciting part is that you can sell virtually any kind of baked good online, provided your product adheres to state and food sales laws.

 Here are some high demand products to get you started on selling baked goods from home:

 - Cinnamon rolls